Chart Color Schemes

 The level of general health in Gladstone Hinterland is notably higher than the national average with prevalence of common health conditions quite low across both younger and older age cohorts

-Prevalence of common health conditions is low across both younger and older age groups.
-Private health cover rate is high at approximately 56% (~6840 people).
-Most common medical conditions are mental health issues (7.6%) and arthritis (7.5%).
-71.9% of residents report no medical ailments, compared to 69.4% in the rest of Queensland.
-The area has 15.4% of residents aged 65 and over (1887 people).
-Health outcomes among seniors are above average, similar to the general population's health profile.
+Common health conditions have a low prevalence across both younger and older age groups.
+Private health cover is high at approximately 56% of the total population (around 6,847 people).
+Mental health issues and arthritis are the most common medical conditions in the area, affecting 7.6% and 7.5% of residents respectively.
+About 71.9% of residents report no medical ailments, compared to 69.4% across the rest of Queensland.
+The area has 15.4% of residents aged 65 and over (around 1,889 people).
+Health outcomes among seniors are above average and align with the general population's health profile.

 Frequently Asked Questions - Health